 “I gave birth to a little one who was hungry right away and I needed the bottle quickly,” explains Meredith.
 “Within 20 minutes of me giving birth, the nurse came in and said they didn’t have any formula.
-I’m sitting there, holding my newborn being told there was no formula in the entire hospital.
+I’m sitting there, holding my newborn, being told there was no formula in the entire hospital.
 They ended up sending a nurse out and about an hour later they brought in the formula from a grocery store.”

 Both times around, Meredith looked to her medical insurance company to help cover formula or donated breastmilk costs.
-Both times, she got the runaround.
+Both times, she got the run-around.

 “I made multiple calls and sent multiple letters and what it boiled down to was formula coverage was tied to the medical necessity of the baby,” she explains.
-“The insurance company told me if my baby started losing weight that would be a good thing because they may be able to cover it then.
+“The insurance company told me that if my baby started losing weight that would be a good thing because they may be able to cover it then.
 Basically, my child needed to lose weight or have a medical necessity for my insurance to cover something to feed my baby.”

 “Within 15 minutes I was set up to get my free breast pump; I was shocked at how fast it was,” says Renata, who was diagnosed with breast cancer when her daughter was six months old and is currently undergoing chemotherapy treatments.
-“At that time, I didn’t know I would need the formula and didn’t’ do research to see if the formula was covered.
-But the fact it isn’t covered is mind-blowing.
+“At that time, I didn’t know I would need the formula and didn’t do research to see if the formula was covered.
+But the fact that it isn’t covered is mind-blowing.
 There has to be a second feeding option that is supported by insurance companies.”

 The reason Renata had such an easy time getting access to a free breast pump is that insurance companies are required to cover breastfeeding support and supplies at zero cost to the policyholder, as part of the Affordable Care Act.
 However, companies have no legal responsibility when it comes to formula.